Kealtoast/FAQbot/README.md

 ## Ugh, I don't wanna

 Don't feel like building this yourself?
 Think we at Voxable should just stop lollygagging and turn this into a product, already?
-[Drop us a line](http://voxable.io/hire-us) and let usk now!
+[Drop us a line](http://voxable.io/hire-us) and let us know!

 ## Creating a human-assisted AI SMS support bot